josuerf/verdaccio-gitlab/README.md

 ### Publish

-We have two matching strategies between the package name and the names of GitLab groups and projects, the 'default' and 'nameMapping' strategies.
+We have two matching strategies between the package name and the name of GitLab groups and projects, the 'default' and 'nameMapping' strategies.

-<b>*publish* with "default" strategy is allowed if</b>:
+####*publish* with "default" strategy is allowed if:

 1. the package name matches the GitLab username, or
 2. if the package name or scope of the package matches one of the